Frequently Asked Questions

 Why is it a joint UPEI-Memorial Doctor of Medicine degree?

-While UPEI has a tremendous track record in developing future-focused programming and conducting important research, working with Memorial University on the development of this joint degree will allow us to offer a unique offering.
-This partnership will also provide UPEI immediate access to Memorial’s successful curriculum informed by more than 50 years of experience in generalist training, rural medicine, and Indigenous health.
+While UPEI has a tremendous track record in developing future-focused programming and conducting meaningful research, working with Memorial University on the development of this joint degree will ensure that:

-Memorial’s Faculty of Medicine has received national recognition for its focus on fostering rural education and experiences, resulting in an increasing number of physicians practicing in rural family medicine.
-In 2020, the Memorial Faculty of Medicine won the Society of Rural Physicians Canada (SRPC) Rural Medical Education award for the third time as the medical school which excelled in producing graduates headed for a career in rural medicine.
+Memorial’s Faculty of Medicine has received national recognition for its focus on rural education and the number of graduating physicians who practice rural medicine.
+In 2020, the Memorial Faculty of Medicine won the Society of Rural Physicians Canada (SRPC) Rural Medical Education award for the third time for producing graduates headed for a career in rural medicine.
 In 2023, the Memorial Faculty of Medicine was awarded—for the tenth time in the past 20 years—the SRPC Keith Award for excelling in producing family doctors who practice in rural areas ten years after graduation.

-A new Faculty of Medicine at UPEI will build on both UPEI and Memorial’s foundation of excellence and leadership in post-secondary education.
+A joint MD program between UPEI and Memorial will undoubtedly build on both UPEI and Memorial’s foundation of excellence and leadership in post-secondary education.

 What is accreditation?